Back to rpg

 Learning to ride a horse at a walk doesn't take any training, although you do get a sore bum.
 Attempting to leap from a galloping camel onto a passing land yacht under full sail is a trifle more difficult.
 The animal being learnt must be stated.
 Similar animals may be ridden at half skill.

-Flying Leap:- Make an overbearing attack from horseback using the speed of the beast.
+Make an overbearing attack from horseback using the speed of the beast as additional damage.

 Survival Terrain